Man tied to suspected shooter in Tupac Shakur’s 1996 killing arrested in Las Vegas, AP sources say – KION546

 Kading said also that he talked with a Las Vegas police detective about the case, including after the SWAT raid in July at the home in Henderson.

-The former Los Angeles police detective said he believed the investigation gained new momentum in recent years following Davis’ public descriptions of his role in the killing, including his 2019 memoir.
+The former Los Angeles police detective said he believed the investigation gained new momentum in recent years following Davis’s public descriptions of his role in the killing, including his 2019 tell-all memoir, “Compton Street Legend.”

 “It’s those events that have given Las Vegas the ammunition and the leverage to move forward,” Kading said.
-“Prior to Keffe D’s public declarations, the cases were unprosecutable as they stood.”
+“Prior to Keefe D’s public declarations, the cases were unprosecutable as they stood.”

 “He put himself squarely in the middle of the conspiracy,” Kading said of Davis and the Shakur slaying.
 “He had acquired the gun, he had given the gun to the shooter and he had been present in the vehicle when they hunted down and located both Tupac and Suge (Knight).”

-Kading noted that Davis is the last living person among the four people who were in the vehicle from which shots were fired at Shakur and Knight.
-Others were Anderson, Davis’ nephew; Terrence “Bubble Up” Brown; and DeAndre “Freaky” Smith.
+Kading noted that Davis is the last living person among the four people who were in the vehicle from which shots were fired at Shakur and rapper Marion “Suge” Knight.
+Others were Davis’s nephew, Orlando “Baby Lane” Anderson, Terrence “Bubble Up” Brown and DeAndre “Freaky” Smith.

 “It’s a concerted effort of conspirators,” Kading said, adding that he believed that because the killing was premeditated Davis could face a first-degree murder charge.

 “All the other direct conspirators or participants are all dead,” Kading said.
-“Keffe D is the last man standing among the individuals that conspired to kill Tupac.”
+“Keefe D is the last man standing among the individuals that conspired to kill Tupac.”